PAUL34913/msp1-cv/README.md

 -   Fixed out of sequence heading on blog page
 -   Removed anchors for home page links and applied ID directly to elements
 -   Padded out landing positions for home page links
+-   Fixed stray tag in form-success header
+-   HTML validated with no errors https://validator.w3.org/nu/#textarea
+-   CSS validated with no errors https://jigsaw.w3.org/css-validator/
+-   Accessibility validated with no errors https://www.experte.com/accessibility
+-   Multiple tests with some errors explained in the testing section

 ## Known Bugs